Seth Thomas Research

 A tentative identification as Grade 291 has now been established with the discovery of one known catalog advertisement, reported by Gary L of Winnipeg, Manitoba, Canada, for New York retail jeweler Nicholas Gamse, who had an office at 54 Maiden Lane; corporate offices of Seth Thomas were across the street at #51.
 The ad cut lists all of the verified attributes of this grade under an easily identifiable photo showing the unique pattern, along with grade number 291.

 The 382 was the same as the 282, but adjusted to five positions and was their third and final railroad-approved watch after the Grade 260 and the Maiden Lane.
-It first appeared at the end of the first SN block at around SN 215300 with a rough total of 630 produced in a total of ten runs of two variants.
+The first of two variants appeared at around SN 215300 with a rough total of 330 produced in seven runs, mixed with small numbers of the Grade 282.
+They were all single-roller and had a two-tone pattern with a square center identical to that of the 282.

 15-jewel nickel LS Grade 173